 Encompassing the Flower District and Fashion District, and sitting on the border of the ultra-hip Meatpacking District, gallery-filled Chelsea is one of Manhattan’s cultural hubs.
 Its western edge has sweeping views of the Hudson River and beyond, and the neighborhood is brimming with equally impressive hotels.
 Here are Culture Trip’s picks of the best.

-With its stylish porthole windows and dark wood decor – not to mention its trendy on-site restaurants, Tao Downtown and La Sirena—the Maritime Hotel epitomizes this fashionable neighborhood.
-Housed in the former home of the National Maritime Union, the hotel plays up its nautical history with elegant Hudson River views and maritime-themed furnishings.
+With its stylish porthole windows and dark wood decor – not to mention its trendy on-site restaurant, TAO Downtown – The Maritime Hotel epitomizes this fashionable neighborhood.
+Housed in the former home of the National Maritime Union, the hotel plays up its nautical history with beautiful Hudson River views and appropriately themed furnishings.

-From the moment you step foot into Kimpton Hotel Eventi’s living room-style lobby (occupying an entire city block!), travelers are immersed in a futuristic world curated by the hotel.
-Here, guests can enjoy complimentary use of iPads and MacBooks, while shared spaces entail a 15,000-square-foot plaza with a 30-foot multimedia art screen.
-From its state-of-the-art fitness center to its 1,000-square-foot screening room, cutting-edge technology is a permanent guest at this Chelsea hotel.
+From the moment you step foot into Kimpton Hotel Eventi’s living-room-style lobby (occupying an entire city block), you are immersed in a futuristic world curated by the hotel.
+Here, you can enjoy complimentary use of iPads and MacBooks, while shared spaces entail a 15,000-square-foot (1,394-square-meter) plaza with a 30-foot (nine-meter) multimedia art screen.
+From its state-of-the-art fitness center to its spacious screening room, cutting-edge technology is a permanent guest at this Chelsea hotel.